sabasayer/module.core/README.md

 Lives in between from getting and sending data to backend  **<=>** rendering html, listening events.

 To be more spesific.
 Communicates with backend and frontEnd framework.
-(Vue, React or your own render code.
+(Vue, React or your own render code)

 ### Table of contents